Could You Qualify For Judicial Release?

 Upon application for judicial release, the court in which the offender was sentenced must determine whether or not to grant the early release.
 There are many factors that a court may consider in making a determination.
 In some cases, the court may hold a hearing to determine whether or not the offender meets the statutory requirement for judicial release.

 Upon the filing of a Motion for judicial release, the court may deny the motion within 60 days from the date the motion is filed.
 A court, however, cannot grant the release without having a hearing on the matter and notifying all parties to the case, including the victim.
 Unfortunately, many inmates file these applications pro se (without an attorney).
 This can be a huge mistake, as an improperly filled-out application may result in a denial.
 In some cases, the court may even preclude the inmate from re-filing the application.
 In other words, you may have only one shot to get released from prison early.
 An experienced lawyer can properly research your individual case and determine a course of action that may result in judicial release.

 General Requirements for Judicial Release

-Note, however, that if a stated prison sentence has mandatory time you cannot begin to calculate the time in which to file the Ohio Judicial Release motion until that mandatory prison time has been served.
-In other words, you must wait to file a Ohio Motion for Judicial Release after the expiration of the mandatory prison time.
-If you file too soon and the court holds a hearing to determine your Ohio Judicial Release eligibility finding that you are not eligible you may be precluded from re-filing the application for Judicial Release later on, when you would otherwise be eligible to do so.
+Note, however, that if your stated prison sentence has mandatory time you cannot begin to calculate the time in which to file your motion until you have served that mandatory prison time.
+If you file too soon and the court holds a hearing to determine your eligibility, finding that you are not eligible, the court may prevent you from re-filing the application later on, when you would otherwise be eligible to do so.